seanpmaxwell/jet-schema/README.md

 ```

-### Global settings <a name="global-settings"></a>
+### Shared settings <a name="shared-settings"></a>

-You can configure global settings by importing and calling the `jetSchema` function which returns a function with your global settings saved:
+You can configure shared settings by importing and calling the `jetSchema` function which returns a function with your shared-settings saved:
 ```typescript
 import jetSchema from 'jet-schema';
 import { isNum, isStr } from './validators';